 You could call this society in general, some of the Sacculina Carcini's are tiny and you don't feel them, some of them are huge and they weigh heavy on your mind and on your body.

-There are lots of little strategies I use to get some freedom from the Sacculina Carcini.
-I call them my '5 minutes of freedom' this one involves the sky so it is easy to use, no matter where you are, all you need is the sky and it helps if there are a few clouds about.
+There are lots of little strategies you can use to get some freedom from the Sacculina Carcini.
+I call them '5 minutes of freedom' this one involves the sky so it is easy to use, no matter where you are, all you need is the sky and it helps if there are a few clouds about.

 It's good for the soul to notice and observe the sky, especially whilst out walking.
-As often as I can, I take 5 minutes to imagine the sky as my canvas of consciousness, my mind space, it stretches beyond my sight and it's everywhere.
+As often as you can, take 5 minutes to imagine the sky as your canvas of consciousness, your mind space, it stretches beyond sight and it's everywhere.

-I also imagine that the sun (or the moon depending on the time of day) is the observer, the self awareness inside all of us that can, when summonsed, observe our own thoughts and behaviour.
+Also imagine that the sun (or the moon depending on the time of day) as the observer, the self awareness inside all of us that can, when summonsed, observe our own thoughts and behaviour.
 It's what guides you when you are in the zone, or in total flow, it’s that absolute feeling of unpolluted presence that is so rate to obtain people have to climb mountains to feel it.

-I then image the clouds as my thoughts, they emerge or drift into my canvas and then drift off or evaporate.
-I can either choose to focus on them or I can choose to let some of them, those that aren't worth focusing on, the ones that don't add any value, just drift off.
-But, I can also just choose to observe them, thinking nothing of them, and let my curiosity wonder what’s driving them in the first place, what influenced them, just observing like watching trains come into a station and then disappearing into the distance again.
+Imagine the clouds as your thoughts, they emerge or drift into your canvas and then drift off or evaporate.
+You can either choose to focus on them or choose to let some of them, those that aren't worth focusing on, the ones that don't add any value, just drift off.
+But, you can also just choose to observe them, thinking nothing of them, and let your curiosity wonder what’s driving them in the first place, what influenced them, just observing like watching trains come into a station and then disappearing into the distance again.
 The observer is in control, the presence, not the thoughts or which ever Sacculina Carcini influenced them.